Turtle fibropapillomatosis: Cause

 The FP is an infectious disease with horizontal transmission.
-An alphaherpesvirus initially called fibropapilloma-associated turtle herpesvirus (FPTHV), and now called Chelonid alphaherpesvirus 5, is believed to be the causative agent of the disease.
+An alphaherpesvirus called fibropapilloma-associated turtle herpesvirus (FPTHV) and Chelonid alphaherpesvirus 5 is believed to be the causative agent of the disease.
 The reason for this belief is because nearly all tissue samples tested from turtles with lesions carry genetic material of this herpesvirus, varying between 95 and 100% depending on different studies and locations.
 The DNA loads of the herpesvirus in tumour tissue are 2.5–4.5 logarithms higher than in uninfected tissue.

 The FPTHV herpesvirus has been found in turtles free from FP and this suggest that the FP progression is multifactorial and might even involve some sort of tumour-promoting phase.
 The global prevalence of the disease also suggests a multifactorial cause, rather than single factors or agents.
 Possible factors include some parasites, bacteria, environmental pollutants, UV-light, changing water temperatures and biotoxins.
 Even physiological factors such as stress and immunologic status appear to be associated with FP.

 The leech genus Ozobranchus is thought to be the mechanical vector of the herpesvirus, transmitting the virus from one turtle to another.
 These leeches are common turtle ectoparasites that exclusively feed on turtle blood, and some leeches have been found carrying more than 10 million copies of the herpesvirus DNA.